 With a disarming smile that has made him easily recognizable and approachable off the field, Gates is prominent community figure.
 When the NFL sought out spokespeople to appear in their “No More” campaign to stop domestic violence in 2014, Gates was among a select group of players asked to appear in a series of television public service announcements.
-Locally, he’s hosted the Shop with a Charger event that became one of the most popular holiday events in San Diego, as Gates hosted homeless, neglected and abused children to a special night that included a Christmas shopping spree.
-He also has been a staunch supporter of the Huntington’s Disease Society of America, serving for a number of years as the honorary chairman for the Shoot to Cure HD, which raises much-needed research funds for the HDSA.
-And Gates works closely with Promises2Kids, an organization that offers support to San Diego’s foster youth community.
+He hosts an annual Shop with a Charger event in which he treats homeless, neglected and abused children to a special night that includes a Christmas shopping spree.
+A staunch supporter of the Huntington’s Disease Society of America, Gates has served for some years as the honorary chairman for the Shoot to Cure HD, which raises much-needed research funds for the HDSA.
+Gates also has worked closely with Promises2Kids, an organization that offers support to the foster youth community.

 TRANSACTION HISTORY: Signed with Chargers, May 2, 2003…signed six-year contract Aug.
 22, 2005...signed six-year contract through 2015, July 28, 2010...signed two-year contract, March 14, 2016.